North Texas Royal Rangers

 There is no money in the Royal Rangers budget for enhancements to our existing facilities, or for the construction of new buildings.
 Those must be funded by gifts from individuals, outposts, churches, and businesses.
 We have a great need to put money into improving several of our buildings.
 For example:

-Divide the shower sides of existing bathhouses into men’s and boy’s sides so everyone can have showers 24 hours a day
+2013-03 started in game field - Divide the shower sides of existing bathhouses into men’s and boy’s sides so everyone can have showers 24 hours a day.

 Extend water line into the North 40 (our new camping area) so campsites up there will have easy access to water

 Replace existing water faucets around camp with all-weather water faucets (help prevent problems with freezing in the winter)

 2013 COMPLETED - Put propane hot water heaters in all bathhouses (means more hot water during camps)

 Renovate the kitchen in the lodge (needed for Pow Wow, our boys’ training camps, and other events held at Lakeview)